Dong-JinKim/DenseRelationalCaptioning/README.md

 ## Updates
 (08/28/2019)
-- Our code is changed to trainable version.
+- Our code is updated from evaluation-only to trainable version.
 - Codes for backpropagation part are added to several functions.

 ## Installation